 7) Mount Tamalpais: Endless horizons.

 Only 1.5 hours north of San Francisco, the gorgeous drive to mount Tam will take you through miles of redwoods, steep hills, and endless views of the Pacific Coast.
-Sunsets here is absolutely dreamy and make everything look so amazing.
+Sunsets here are absolutely dreamy and make everything look so amazing.